Exploring Fluent Assertions

 #Assertion methods are numerous and discoverable

-By making assertion discoverable, FluentAssertions helps you writing tests.
-Builtin assertions libraries often have all assert methods under the same static class.
-So, whatever the object you are asserting, all methods are available.
-FluentAssertions uses a specialized Should extension method to expose only the methods available for the type you are validating.
-This is very interesting to navigate across the numerous assertion methods.
+By making assertions discoverable, FluentAssertions helps you write tests.
+Built-in assertion libraries often have all assert methods under the same static class, so regardless of the object you are asserting, all methods are visible.
+FluentAssertions uses a specialized Should extension method to expose only the methods relevant to the type you are validating.
+This makes it much easier to navigate the many available assertion methods.

 Intellisense for a value of type Int32